civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(2)** Paragraph (b) of the definition **qualifying group** in subsection 156(1) of the Act is replaced by the following:

-    a group of **specified** partnerships, or of **specified** partnerships and corporations, each member of which is closely related, within the meaning of this section, to each other member of the group. (**groupe admissible**)
+    a group of specified partnerships, or of specified partnerships and corporations, each member of which is closely related, within the meaning of this section, to each other member of the group. (**groupe admissible**)

   **(3)** The portion of the definition **qualifying member** in subsection 156(1) of the Act before paragraph (a) is replaced by the following:

-    **qualifying member** of a qualifying group means a registrant that is a corporation resident in Canada or a **specified** partnership, **each member of which is resident in Canada**, and that meets the following conditions:
+    **qualifying member** of a qualifying group means a registrant that is a corporation resident in Canada or a specified partnership, each member of which is resident in Canada, and that meets the following conditions:

   **(4)** The portion of the definition **temporary member** in subsection 156(1) of the Act before paragraph (a) is replaced by the following:

-    **temporary member** of a qualifying group means a **particular** corporation
+    **temporary member** of a qualifying group means a particular corporation

   **(5)** Paragraph (f) of the definition **temporary member** in subsection 156(1) of the Act is replaced by the following:

-    that receives a supply of property **that meets the following conditions**:
+    that receives a supply of property that meets the following conditions:

-    **the supply is** made **by another** corporation that is a qualifying member of the qualifying group **and** in contemplation of a distribution made in the course of a reorganization **whereby the shares of the particular corporation are to be transferred upon the distribution to one or more corporations (in this definition referred to as the "transferee corporations")**,
+    the supply is made by another corporation that is a qualifying member of the qualifying group and in contemplation of a distribution made in the course of a reorganization whereby the shares of the particular corporation are to be transferred upon the distribution to one or more corporations (in this definition referred to as the "transferee corporations"),

     the supplied property includes property that is neither a financial instrument nor property having a nominal value, and